ngalter/gobeer/README.md

 # Project Parameters
 Conceive and execute a design that solves a real-world problem by integrating data received from multiple server-side API requests.
 Learn agile development methodologies and implement feature and bug fixes using the git branch workflow and pull requests.

+# Application Functionality
 Use the https://www.openbrewerydb.org/ API to locate local breweries.
-Use the https://maps.googleapis.com/maps/api/js?key=AIzaSyANuAQZgJ5SljJk_tI26izHWpOwayzGpVg&libraries=places&callback=initMap" async to populate a brewery map based on geolocation id data.
+Use the https://maps.googleapis.com/maps/api/js?key=APIID&libraries=places&callback=initMap" API to populate a brewery map based on geolocation id data.

 # Learning Objectives
 Speak technically about a feature you implemented in your project.